CastXML/pygccxml/README.rst

 Testing and code coverage
 -------------------------

-pygccxml has more than 200 unit tests.
+pygccxml has more than 250 unit tests.
 They are run after each code commit to ensure that the code stays functional and stable.
-You can find the builds `here <https://travis-ci.org/gccxml/pygccxml/builds>`_.
+You can find the Mac and Linux builds `here <https://travis-ci.org/gccxml/pygccxml/builds>`_ and the Windows builds `here <https://ci.appveyor.com/project/iMichka/pygccxml>`_.

 Code coverage is also available.
 It is automatically updated after each commit and can be found `here <https://coveralls.io/r/gccxml/pygccxml>`_.